abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 ## Computing the WFK files with empty states

-At this point, we need to generate a WFK file with empty bands by performing a NSCF KS calculation starting from a well-converged ground-state density.
+At this point, we need to generate a WFK file with empty bands by performing an NSCF KS calculation starting from a well-converged ground-state density.
-This WFK file will then be used to compute W, the $G_0W_0$ self-energy, and the GWPT matrix elements.
+This WFK file will then be used to compute $W$, the $G_0W_0$ self-energy, and the GWPT matrix elements.

 Let us start the NSCF calculation immediately by issuing: